Financial Ratio Analysis: Your Complete Guide to Business Performance Metrics

 Rate of Return on Stockholders’ Equity

-The Return on Equity ratio tells common shareholders how well the company has done with the amount they have invested.
+The Return on Equity ratio tells common shareholders how effectively the company has used their invested capital in financial ratio analysis evaluations.

-The Investment world categorizes companies by their size using the term "market cap"
+The investment world categorizes companies by size using the term “market cap” in financial ratio analysis.
+There are three main categories, though some discrepancy exists in cutoff values:

-The following image displays all the formulas used in the Ratio Analysis.
+The following image displays all the formulas used in the comprehensive Financial Ratio Analysis methodology.